SBP-YOLO:A Lightweight Real-Time Model for Detecting Speed Bumps and Potholes toward Intelligent Vehicle Suspension Systems: Introduction

 \section{Introduction}

-Adjustable suspension systems, such as magnetorheological semi-active~\cite{li2025robust,yu2025research} and fully active suspensions~\cite{yu2024advances}, offer real-time tunability of damping and stiffness to enhance ride comfort and handling stability~\cite{ferhath2024evolution}.
-However, their performance largely depends on timely and accurate perception of upcoming road conditions~\cite{achnib2023discrete}.
-In the absence of reliable preview information, these systems are limited to reactive control, making it difficult to fully exploit their potential in suppressing body vibrations and improving vehicle dynamics.
-Among various road disturbances, speed bumps and potholes represent common yet critical anomalies that directly impact ride quality~\cite{wambold2009roughness}.
-Early detection of such features enables predictive suspension control, allowing damping strategies to be adjusted in advance\cite{li2024explicit,jung2025preview,wang2025road}.
+Adjustable suspension systems, such as magnetorheological semi-active~\cite{li2025robust,yu2025research} and fully active suspensions~\cite{yu2024advances}, enhance ride comfort and handling stability by enabling real-time damping control, while fully active systems can additionally adjust stiffness to adapt to varying road conditions~\cite{ferhath2024evolution}.
+Conventional control strategies, typically based on suspension deflection and sprung-mass acceleration feedback, improve vibration suppression to some extent.
+However, without road preview information, these approaches remain reactive, limiting the ability to anticipate disturbances and thereby constraining the full potential of advanced suspension control~\cite{achnib2023discrete}.
+Among various road disturbances, speed bumps and potholes represent common yet critical anomalies that directly affect ride quality~\cite{wambold2009roughness}.
+Early detection of such features enables predictive suspension control, allowing damping strategies to be adjusted in advance~\cite{li2024explicit,jung2025preview,wang2025road}.
 Existing methods for road anomaly detection rely on vehicle dynamics, vibration analysis, or multi-sensor fusion (e.g., accelerometers, gyroscopes, and GPS)~\cite{salman2023deep,yin2024road,aguilar2025road}.
-While effective, these approaches are often task-specific, computationally intensive, or limited by high hardware costs, making them unsuitable for real-time embedded deployment in advanced suspension systems.
+While these approaches can effectively capture the vehicle’s response to road irregularities, they are inherently reactive, as they measure excitations only after the vehicle has encountered the disturbance.
+Consequently, they lack the ability to anticipate upcoming anomalies such as speed bumps and potholes, which fundamentally limits their applicability for predictive suspension control in real-time embedded systems.
+To overcome the limitations of reactive suspension control, Fig.~\ref{fig:0} illustrates a vision-based preview strategy with adjustable damping for anticipating road irregularities such as speed bumps and potholes.